pd3f/pd3f.com/content/en/docs/demo/_index.md

 The demo is only for the demonstration of this prototypical software.
 Uploaded files will be deleted within two days after the file has been successfully processed.
+Uploaded files are never viewed manually at any time.
+PDFs are also deleted if there are errors during processing.